 -

-"I can't say 'um' or pause."
+"I can't say 'um' or pause, or I'll look unprepared."

 -

-"What if I don't know the answer?"
+"What if I don't know the answer?
+They’ll discover I’m a fraud."

 Your subconscious mind is a vast library of every experience you've ever had.
 It doesn't distinguish between a past event and a present one with similar emotional tones.
+When you step into the spotlight, it performs a lightning-fast search for related "data."

 -